 Conducting keyword research detects the types of keywords your customers are searching for online.
 When you include them in your on-page SEO, you’ll rank higher on SERPs (Google Search Result Pages) and receive more traffic to your website.
-Google Ads Keyword Planner is an integrated tool, among others, that can help you find high-ranking keywords for your on-page SEO.
+Google Ads Keyword Planner is an integrated keyword ideas tool, among others, that can help you find high-ranking keywords for your on-page SEO.

 Blogging boosts your eCommerce website’s positioning if it provides relevant answers to your customers’ questions.
-Blog posts that specifically use on-page SEO tactics like readable URLs, correct meta tags, and long-tail keywords boost SERPs.
+Blog posts that specifically target keyword and use on-page SEO tactics like readable URLs, correct meta tags, and long-tail keywords boost SERPs.
 And, of course, build brand credibility.
 Simple evergreen content, the type that contains timeless and valuable information that can be used repeatedly, will also boost your rank over longer periods of time.

 Videos, podcasts, and written text appeal to different segments of your target market.
-Part of on-page SEO for eCommerce includes using ‘Alt text.’
+Part of on-page SEO for your eCommerce site includes using ‘Alt text.’
 This is a short, written description (source code) of an image used by accessibility tools to read image descriptions and enables search engines to crawl and rank your eCommerce page accordingly.

 Search engines like Google love fresh and relevant content.
 A steady flow of favorable reviews and ratings that are keyword-rich are permanent website assets.
 Search engines crawl and rank these reviews so that shoppers can find them.
 Google also ranks businesses that respond to reviews higher than those that don’t, as it proves greater credibility.

 Speed matters when it comes to customer service.
 Google recommends a webpage load time under two seconds.
 In fact, half a second is optimum.
 Users visit an average of 5.6 more pages if their load time is under two seconds.
-Moreover, search engines use load times in their algorithm to determine SERP ranking.
+Moreover, search engines use load times in their algorithm to target keywords and determine SERP ranking.
 Thus, even the slightest tweaks can retain leads and increase revenue.

 Together with structured data, on-page optimization helps search engines correctly understand what your eCommerce website is about.
 This encourages a stronger relevancy signal and a higher ranking.
 Known as schema markup, structured data is often referred to as the “language of search engines” because it helps them contextualize and match website content to relevant search queries.
 The more organized your data, the easier it is for search engines to crawl.

 While the application of on-page SEO requires technical know-how, eCommerce SEO services, like the name entails, are geared towards making an eCommerce website rank as high as possible on SERPs.
 It requires strategy and time but ultimately, delivers results when correctly executed.
+If you need help with ecommerce on-page SEO Comrade Digital Marketing Agency experts are always ready to help.
+You can always get in touch with us by calling us on (312) 265-0580 or via the Contact Us page.

 Do you want a marketing plan that fits your individual needs?
 Let us craft a strategy that drives results to your company based on your objectives.